-As you may already know, Breast milk is the best for your baby, and that is why the American Academy of Pediatrics and top professional organizations recommend that mothers should breastfeed their babies in the first six months unless medical reasons don’t allow you.
+As you may already know, Breast milk is the best for your baby instead of formula like Enfamil newborn/infant, and that is why the American Academy of Pediatrics and top professional organizations recommend that mothers should breastfeed their babies in the first six months unless medical reasons don’t allow you.
 It can be a daunting task to search for the best and suitable breast pump for your individual needs, no matter the number of recommendations you get from other parents or reviews you read.
 However, keep reading to learn what to consider before your purchase of the best breast pump for working moms can be easy.

 Before you search through the available options, take a look at what insurance will cover if you have health insurance.
 In the United States, any woman with health insurance is entitled to a new breast pump for each of their babies at no costs, as per the Affordable Care Act.
 Besides, what insurance carriers cover varies.
 Some pay for a manual pump and others, a hospital-grade pump or a portable double electric pump.
 Also, with permission from certain medical device companies, you can upgrade’ the device insurance covers.